vvarsavv/sdetassessment/README.md

 ReCaptcha:

 A fast login caused ReCaptcha to be shown during tests.
-The autoDelay plugin was used to minimise issues related to login before each test scenario.
+The autoDelay plugin was used to minimise issues related to login before test scenarios.

 <!-- LICENSE -->
 ## License